 As a result of the issuance of the Series B-2 preferred stock, accompanying warrants to purchase Series B-3 preferred stock, and the second and third tranche rights and obligations, the anti-dilution feature of all prior issued preferred stock series was triggered.
-In accordance with the anti-dilution rights in the Company's certificate of incorporation, and in connection with the initial closing of the B-2 Preferred Stock Financing, the conversion prices of the Company's preferred stock (i) were adjusted to \$42.89 for Series A-1 preferred stock, \$13.36 for Series A-2 preferred stock, \$14.97 for Series A-3 preferred stock, \$17.00 for Series A-6 preferred stock, \$10.52 for Series B preferred stock, and \$12.14 for Series B-1 preferred stock and (ii) set to \$14.16 for Series B-2 preferred stock and \$2.03 for Series B-7 preferred stock, which correlate to approximate (in each case rounded to three decimals) exchange ratios of 1.155 to 1 for Series A-1 preferred stock, 1.173 to 1 for Series A-2 preferred stock, 1.162 to 1 for Series decimals and the second and 1 to 1 for Series B-3 preferred stock, 1.190 to 1 for Series B-9 preferred stock, 1.165 to 1 for Series B-2 preferred stock, 1.165 to 1 for Series B-3 preferred stock.
+In accordance with the anti-dilution rights in the Company's certificate of incorporation, and in connection with the initial closing of the B-2 Preferred Stock Financing, the conversion prices of the Company's preferred adjusted to \$1.06 for Series A-1 preferred stock, \$0.34 for Series A-2 preferred stock, \$0.37 for Series A-3 preferred stock, \$0.34 for Series A-4 preferred stock, \$0.37 for Series A-5 preferred stock, \$0.35 for Series B-1 preferred stock, and \$0.30 for Series B-1 preferred stock and (i) set to \$0.35 for Series B-2 preferred stock and \$0.05 for Series B-3 preferred stock, which correlate to approximate (in each case rounded to three decimals) exchange ratios of 1.155 to 1 for Series A-1 preferred stock, 1.173 to 1 for Series A-2 preferred stock, 1.165 to 1 for Series A-3 preferred stock, 1.165 to 1 for Series B-2 preferred stock, 1.165 to 1 for Series B-3 preferred stock, 1.165 to 1 for Series B-2 preferred stock, 1.165 to 1 for Series B-3 preferred stock, 1.165 to 1 for Series B-3 preferred stock, 3.165 to 1 for Ser

 We offered the Series B-2 preferred stock to all of our existing preferred stockholders (representing approximately 99.2% of our then-outstanding shares on an as-converted to common stock basis) to continue to fund our operations through the expected period for completing the Business Combination (see Note 16), including expenses expected to be incurred in connection with the Business Combination and readying ourselves to be a public company.
 Board members, executives and other employees who participated in the B-2 Preferred Stock Financing did so under the same terms as other non-service provider holders.
-As such, the Company concluded the B-2 Preferred Stock Financing was not compensatory and is not within the scope of ASC Topic 718, Compensation - Stock Compensation
+As such, the Company concluded the B-2 Preferred Stock Financing was not compensatory and is not within the scope of ASC Topic 718, Compensation - Stock Compensation.